chilearningcode/SQL-Explore-AdventureWorks-Dataset/README.md

 |-|-|-|-|-
 |1	|2014|1|224|3873579.0123000029

-💡 The high number of pending orders highlights the need to **revamp the order process**.
-Doing so can help reduce pending orders and drive higher sales revenue.
+💡 The significant number of pending orders underscores the necessity of evaluating vendor performance to gauge their efficiency and recommending a revamp of their order processes.

 ---